 Look at that rich and unctuous custard, even before baking it looks delicious.
 After cooking the colour deepens, the brioche crisps up around the edges and in the centre it softens covered in custard.

-Brioche and mincemeat pudding is set to be your new favourite winter dessert….
+This mincemeat brioche bread and butter pudding is set to be your new favourite winter dessert….

 Brioche Pudding – A Twist on Bread and Butter Pudding

-Brioche bread and butter pudding uses brioche bread or rolls are used in place of slices of normal bread.
+Brioche bread and butter pudding uses brioche bread or rolls in place of slices of normal bread.

 That twist takes the traditional English dessert of bread and butter pudding to a new level with the buttery richness of brioche bread.